Priyankajoshipj/AVL-tree-creation-and-traversal/README.md

 	  a right rotation between X and its new left child.

 Do the same process in opposite direction for Right-Lefy Double Rotation

+In the shared code you can find:

+	1.the implementation of node insertion
+	2.Inorder traversal